Introduction

 - Vomitting

-What to do if my baby has an allergic reaction to food?
+What should I do if my baby has a food allergy?

-If your baby has a mild allergic reaction, give your baby a non-drowsy antihistamine for babies.
-We recommend keeping an anti-histamine on-hand once your baby has started eating solids.
+If your baby has a mild allergic reaction, give your baby a non-drowsy paediatric antihistamine.
+We recommend keeping an antihistamine on hand once your baby has started eating solids.

-Anti-histamines for babies are generally sold over the counter and you can ask your pharmacist and paediatrician for advise on choosing the right brand.
+Anti-histamines for babies are generally sold over the counter, and you can ask your pharmacist and paediatrician for advice on choosing the right brand.

-If your baby has a severe allergic reaction, administer the recommended amount of anti-histamine and go directly to the hospital and soon as you can.
+If your baby has a severe allergic reaction, administer the recommended amount of antihistamine and go directly to the hospital as soon as you can.

 How to get on a feeding schedule